Master the Sale, Master Your Life

 You Will Learn Persistence and You Will Gain Thicker Skin

-In my current position, I make about 600-700 phone calls every day.
+In my current position, I make about 600–700 phone calls every day.
 About 20 of them take the time to actually talk to me.
-Half of that 20 is completely polar opposite of the type of client I need, the other half insists they don't even have the time to hear what I have to offer them.
+Half of that 20 is the complete polar opposite of the type of client I need, the other half insists they don't even have the time to hear what I have to offer them.

 What does that mean?
 That means that you hear no probably around 400 times a day; and I can't say that the people your prospecting are always exactly polite about saying no.